My City Need Something: Portraits and Prose for Black Existence

 About THE AUTHOR

-Christopher R. Rogers, Ph.D is a Philadelphia-based cultural organizer and educator hailing from Chester, PA with more than a decade of local experience in supporting radical arts, culture, and community-building.
-He’s currently a Facilitator with the W.E.B.
-DuBois Movement School for Abolition & Reconstruction and co-coordinates the Friends of The Tanner House, incubating a revitalized National Historic Landmark rowhome that Dr. Carter G. Woodson once dubbed the “center of Black intellectual life in Philadelphia.”
-He has previously served in key roles with National Black Lives Matter at School, Cops Off Campus Coalition, Philadelphia Student Union, Paul Robeson House & Museum, and more.
-He’s previously published with Common Notions as Lead Editor for How We Stay Free: Notes on a Black Uprising (2022) alongside Fajr Muhammad.
+Christopher R. Rogers, Ph.D is a Philadelphia-based cultural organizer and educator with more than a decade of local experience in supporting radical arts and culture.
+Currently a Facilitator with the W.E.B.
+DuBois Movement School for Abolition & Reconstruction and co-coordinator of the Friends of the Tanner House, Rogers is the editor (with Fajr Muhammad) of How We Stay Free: Notes on a Black Uprising, also from Common Notions.

 Karim Brown is a documentary photographer living and working in North Philadelphia.
-Keeping the Black Philadelphia community and its people at the forefront of his mind, Karim uses photography to intimately engage with Black ways of knowing and doing that he has been immersed in his entire life.
-Using Black Studies as the foundation of his work, Karim’s photography considers how Black folk understand and tell their own stories through the Black gaze.
+Keeping the Black Philadelphia community at the forefront of his mind, he uses photography to intimately engage with Black ways of knowing and doing that he has been immersed in his entire life.